bryturner/Garden-Weather-AQI-v2/README.md

 I designed and built this project end to end without following any specific tutorial.
 My goal was to learn by doing and gain more experience using JavaScript ES6+ features.
 I decided to use a MVC design pattern and JS classes to practice separation of concerns and functional programming principles.
 I also worked on connecting to third party APIs, async/await syntax, and promises.

 ## Improvements and Future Features
-- Fix the bug that occurs before the loader is displayed
-- Add more ways to catch and handle errors
 - Search input box for users to find information about locations different from their own
 - Specific recommendations based on the time of year